• Skip to main content

 Actor John Goodman also allegedly used Nutra Forskolin to lose ’67 pounds in 2 months’ while supposed TMZ writer ‘Suzanne Pischner’ tested the product and lost ’31 pounds of stomach fat in just one month.’

-See also Keto Pure Diet (KetoXS) is A SCAM!
+See also Pure Natural Healing is A Scam!
 (Unbiased Review)

 Just as in the first article, the testimonial photos are stolen and the comments are fake.
 Also, when you click on the order button you won’t see any Nutra Forskolin to buy.
 Instead, you are redirected to sites such as Exclusive Forskolin, Forskolin Diet Secret, etc. Take a look at these sites, and you’ll quickly notice that they are the same.
 The only difference is that the label on the bottle is changed to match the website’s name.